IDMNYU/DM997X-Thesis-SP15/dm997X_ms_thesis_calendar.md

     <li><strong><a href="dm997X_ms_thesis_project.md">Project Gold Presentations <a href="dm997X_ms_thesis_groups.md" target="_blank">(Group A)</a></a></strong></li>
     <li><strong><a href="dm997X_ms_thesis_paper.md">Vita, Acknowledgements (optional), and Dedication (optional)</a></strong> 1st Draft <a href="dm997X_ms_thesis_groups.md" target="_blank">(Group B)</a></li>
     </ul>
+    (Please have someone other than your self read and edit your Vita, Acknowledgements (optional), and Dedication (optional) before you turn it in.
+(Even better, have someone read your intro and body out loud to you.)
+Include that person's name [and their title and/or relationship with you (if not a classmate)] at the top of the paper as Editor )
     </td>
 </tr>
 <tr>